How To Know If Someone is Declining Your Calls

 Dealing with rejection

 If someone is avoiding your calls, it may be time to reflect a little.
 Make sure they actually want to be in touch with you, then try again.
 Don’t call or contact too often, however, or you risk making things worse.
-Give your friend ample time to respond between contacts – and hope that in the end, they’ll have a great story for why they were unable to come to the phone.
-In the end, you may have to just acknowledge that for whatever reason, the person doesn’t want you in their life.
+Give your friend ample time to respond between contacts and hope that in the end they’ll have a great story for why they were unable to come to the phone.
+You may have to just acknowledge that for whatever reason, the person doesn’t want you in their life.
 This might be because of something you did, or it might have nothing to do with you.
 It is sometimes difficult to accept this, particularly if you don’t know the reason you’ve been rejected.
-However, part of being a mature adult is understanding that other people have their own agendas and make their own decisions, and they are not obliged to explain themselves to you.
+However, part of being a mature adult is understanding that other people have their own agendas and make their own decisions, and that they are not obliged to explain themselves to you.
 Take a deep breath, accept that at least for the time being you’re just not going to be in contact with this person, and move on with your life.

 We have a lot of great tutorial articles on telling whether you’ve been blocked on various social media sites, and some advice on how to deal with the situation as well.